Lordfirespeed/auth-steamcmd/README.md

 ## Usage

-The following example will install and validate the app with id 1337, which can be any Steam application licensed to the logged-in Steam account.
+The following example will install and validate the app with ID 1337, which can be any Steam application licensed to the logged-in Steam account.

 ```yaml